-(a) An officer or employee of the state or of a county, municipal corporation, bi-county agency, or multi-county agency may not, by force, intimidation, or threat, induce a person employed in work financed wholly or partly by the state or by a county, municipal corporation bicounty agency, or multi-county agency to give up any compensation to which the person is entitle d under a contract or otherwise.
+(a) An officer or employee of the state or of a county, municipal corporation, bi-county agency, or multi-county agency may not, by force, intimidation, or threat, induce a person employed in work financed wholly or partly by the state or by a county, municipal corporation bi-

-(b) A person who violates this section is guilty of a felony and on conviction is subject to imprisonment not exceeding 5 years or a fine not exceeding \$5,000 or both.

-(c) A prosecution for a crime under this section shall be instituted within 5 years after the crime was committed.
+- (b) A person who violates this section is guilty of a felony and on conviction is subject to imprisonment not exceeding 5 years or a fine not exceeding \$5,000 or both. - (c) A prosecution for a crime under this section shall be instituted within 5 years after the crime was committed.